-As the industry takes stock of its underlying position and businesses pivot in the new COVID19-normal marketplace, the opportunity to rebrand and refresh cultural expression with a mark of authenticity, provenance and traceability backed by blockchain technology is yet to be realised.
+As the industry takes stock of its underlying position and businesses pivot in the post-COVID19 marketplace, the opportunity to rebrand and refresh cultural expression with a mark of authenticity, provenance and traceability backed by blockchain technology is yet to be realised.
 The rise of 'certified organic' labelling and brand personality serves as an important pathfinder that offers relevant lessons for the art and design market.

-Technology and digital connectedness are moving at a rapid pace, and Australia risks leaving behind Aboriginal and Torres Strait Islander artists and art centres if they are not supported during the sector pivot to a 'digital-led' model.
+Technology and digital connectedness are moving at a rapid pace, and Australia risks leaving behind Indigenous artists and art centres if they are not supported during the sector pivot to a 'digital-led' model.
 The business need is clear and the technology already exists: the missing elements are artist and consumer education, infrastructure provision and regulatory adoption.

-Fake art has a serious, ongoing and damaging effect not only on the economy but more importantly on Aboriginal and Torres Strait Islander cultures: as remarkably diverse as those distinct cultures are, they are united in their susceptibility to the profound economic, cultural and spiritual harm that can be caused by callous profiteering through fake art.
+Fake art has a serious, ongoing and damaging effect not only on the economy but more importantly on Indigenous culture.
 While legislative protection is vital, its success relies on economic and social strategies.
 One such movement, ethical consumerism, has demonstrated itself as a powerful force of change throughout product supply chains.
-The efficacy of social and economic strategies in protecting the value of authentic Aboriginal and Torres Strait Islander arts and design products is dependent on strong investment in consumer education at the point of purchase and support for the development of smart retail technology to give consumers the tools to distinguish between fake and authentic cultural goods.
-As mentioned, efforts must be made to empower Australian Indigenous artists and creative enterprises through business education, capacity building and support to adopt emerging technology and digital approaches.
+The efficacy of social and economic strategies in protecting the value of authentic Australian Indigenous arts and design products is dependent on strong investment in consumer education at the point of purchase and support for the development of smart retail technology to give consumers the tools to distinguish between fake and authentic cultural goods.
+As mentioned, efforts must be made to empower Indigenous artists and creative enterprises through business education, capacity building and support to adopt emerging technology and digital approaches.